johnchandlerburnham/trpl/05/index.md

 ---
-title: "Notes (TRPL 05/21): Using Structs to Struture Related Data
+title: "Notes (TRPL 05/21): Using Structs to Struture Related Data"
 ---

 # 5 Using Structs to Structure Related Data